chifunt/pic-cull/README.md

 python piccull.py
 ```

-Note: Replace "python" with "python3" if you have both Python 2.x and Python 3.x installed on your machine.

 ## Usage

 - Use the "Load Directory" button to select the directory containing the images you wish to manage.